πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Understanding the Program Structure

-Click each line to see its explanation.
+Click any line to see what it does.

 #include<stdio.h>